- Recognize the effects of learning environments on preschool-age children.

 - Describe how to design and maintain a developmentally appropriate environment for preschoolers.

 - Determine common interest areas and elements of effective room design for preschool environments.

 How Do Environments Affect You?

-Now consider places you don’t like to go: maybe the dentist’s office, the airport or a noisy restaurant.
+When you choose to visit a favorite restaurant, a local park, a sporting arena, or a good friend’s home, you likely feel good about these experiences because you enjoy them.
+What is it about those places that make you feel welcome or secure?
+Thinking about these places might ignite certain positive feelings related to the experience (things you see, feel, hear, smell).
+Now consider places you do not like to go.
+Environments like the dentist’s office, the airport, or a noisy restaurant.
 What makes these environments less pleasant for you?
-In some settings, we feel relaxed and comfortable.
-In other places, we might feel tense, overwhelmed and confused.
-The environment has a powerful effect on us.
-It influences how we feel, what we do and the ways we respond.
-Some of us dislike places where we feel we can’t control or predict our experiences.
-In some spaces, we may also feel we don’t belong or are not appreciated.
+In some settings, we feel relaxed and comfortable, and in other places, we might feel tense, overwhelmed, and confused.
+Environments affect us in many ways.
+They can influence how we feel, what we do, and the ways we respond in certain situations.
+Some of us dislike places where we feel we cannot control or predict our experiences.
+In some spaces, we may also feel we do not belong or are not appreciated.

-Just like adults, preschool-age children are affected by their environments, even if they cannot yet express these feelings in sophisticated ways.
-It’s our job to ensure classrooms and other learning spaces for children make them feel welcome, secure and ready to learn.
+As with adults, preschool-age children are affected by their environments, even if they cannot yet express these feelings in sophisticated ways.
+It is our job to ensure that classrooms and other learning spaces for children make them feel welcome, secure, and ready to learn.

 Designing Your Space to Meet Preschool Children’s Needs